CVE-2024-38063

 Patch Analysis

-The patch shipped in KB5041585 (build 10.0.22621.4036) added explicit overflow and underflow checks on the arithmetic used in fragment offset and length calculations during IPv6 reassembly.
-Specifically, the fix validates that subtraction results do not wrap around to unexpected values and that the calculated buffer sizes are consistent with the actual fragment data being reassembled.
-These checks cause the driver to discard malformed fragment sequences that would previously have triggered the underflow.
+The patch in KB5041585 (build 10.0.22621.4036) added overflow and underflow checks on the fragment offset and length arithmetic during IPv6 reassembly.
+Subtraction results are validated against wraparound, and calculated buffer sizes are checked for consistency with the actual fragment data.
+Malformed fragment sequences that would have triggered the underflow are now discarded.

-AutoPiff detects this patch pattern via the added_overflow_check_on_arithmetic and added_underflow_guard rules, which identify newly introduced conditional branches that guard arithmetic operations against wraparound in the patched binary compared to the vulnerable build.
+AutoPiff detects this via the added_overflow_check_on_arithmetic and added_underflow_guard rules, which identify new conditional branches guarding arithmetic operations against wraparound.

 Detection